-EN - Blue Bird is a story about how one day in a child's life can change its world.
-One morning, Bafiokadié and his sister Téné, two African children, leave their village.
-The only thing on their mind is to find their lost blue bird before the day is over.
-But they will find much more along their way: they encounter their deceased grand-parents, they fight the soul of the forest and learn from the Chief of Pleasure.
-Everyone tells them a story about life and death.
-At the end of their long journey, the brother and sister enter the Kingdom of the Future and meet some yet-to-be born children.
+EN - One morning, Bafiokadié and his sister Téné leave their village to find their lost blue bird.
+But they will find much more along the way: they encounter their deceased grandparents; they fight the Soul of the Forest; and they learn from the Chief of Pleasure.
+At the end of their long journey, the two enter the Kingdom of the Future and meet some yet-to-be born children.
 Delighted with this discovery, they eventually return home.
-For as we lose something we gain something.

 |Original title||Blue Bird|

 |Original language||Tamberma, French|

 |Photography||Hans Bruch Jr.|

 |Music||Michelino Bisceglia, Alexander Zhikharev|

 |Supported by||Flanders Audiovisual Fund (VAF), Belgische Ontwikkelingssamenwerking (DGD), Mollywood|

 Kid, Fien Troch’s third feature, has been selected for official competition at Paris Cinéma (28 June- 9 July).
 This year the Parisian summer festival puts the spotlight on Belgian cinema with numerous selections and retrospectives of its films and filmmakers.

 Fien Troch’s Kid is running in official competition at Paris Cinéma.
 The film, produced by Antonino Lombardo for Prime Time, already screened at festivals in Rome, Palm Springs and Aubagne earlier this year.